Until Managers Commit To Diversity, We Won't See Any Real Change

 In the report, Thomas found that many of the problems start at the entry-level, particularly with hiring more women and specifically ensuring these hires get promoted to managerial levels.
 For this to happen, however, bosses need to be on-board from the beginning.
 “Manager support has a huge impact on career,” Thomas said.
 “If they aren’t on board you’re much less likely to see progress.”

-This year’s report highlights the fact that women — chiefly women of color — remain critically underrepresented at essentially every level of corporate America.
-And though more and more organizations are publicly voicing their commitment to change, progress continues to be slow, and there is a gulf between good intentions and actual results.
+This year’s report highlights the fact that women — chiefly women of colour — remain critically underrepresented at essentially every level of corporate America.
+And though more and more organisations are publicly voicing their commitment to change, progress continues to be slow, and there is a gulf between good intentions and actual results.

 Thomas attributes part of this to the social science theory of the ‘frozen middle,’ where those in leadership positions and rank and file employees are committed to diversity, but that change gets stuck somewhere in the middle, often with managers.
 “If they’re not on board it's less likely to happen because they make many of the day-to-day decisions,” Thomas said.
 “Decisions that shape employee experiences and career progressions.”